-- The Agreement provides predictability and a level of certainty as to the location and intensity of Mines construction for the next several years, especially along the edges of campus.
+- The Development IGA provides predictability and a level of certainty as to the location and intensity of Mines construction for the next several years, especially along the edges of campus.

 - The Agreement clarifies the fact that no construction that would impact the 12th Street historic district neighborhood is planned, with the possible exception of the Maple Street tennis court area.
 In this area, setbacks and height limitations are clearly defined.

 - The Agreement specifically address building heights for any new properties acquired by Mines in the area of Washington Avenue and eastward to Ford Street.

 - The Agreement includes a commitment to utilize the Secretary of the Interior’s standards and guidelines for alterations of any acquired historic structures on the State or National Register of Historic Places.

 - The Agreement includes a commitment to contribute to infrastructure improvements necessitated by Mines construction.

 - If the Agreement is approved by the City, the City will adopt an ordinance amending the zoning code to formalize the Agreement’s provisions related to community review and input process for Mines construction projects.